 Eric Gelman is a University of Miami college student who volunteers on 3 South under the supervision of Child Life.
 Eric moved here from New Jersey three years ago, and plans on a career as a plastic surgeon.
 He is a very bright and personable young man.

-Hearing about Miami Children’s Hospital through his roommate, Eric became interested in the hospital and our volunteer program.
+Hearing about Nicklaus Children's Hospital, formerly Miami Children's Hospital, through his roommate, Eric became interested in the hospital and our volunteer program.
 He began volunteering on 3 South, and is having a gratifying experience.
 “The children are awesome and always happy to see me.
 They don’t want me to leave, and that makes me feel good,” comments Eric.